mariaphilo2024/GeoPerform-Documentation/GeoFormsApplication/ErrorHandlingAndLoggingSerilog.md

 ## Conclusion

-By following these steps, you can effectively integrate **Serilog** in .NET application, ensuring structured and efficient logging for debugging, monitoring, and error tracking.
+By following these steps, we can effectively integrate **Serilog** in .NET application, ensuring structured and efficient logging for debugging, monitoring, and error tracking.